 Weathered old men and chattering families and boats full of buddies drifted in the gentle backwaters casting for the day’s catch, but with so many nooks and crannies to explore, each seemed as if they’d found their own perfect spot.
 Kayakers were out too, silently gliding through the full bloom of water lilies to create a scene that would make most postcards jealous.

-Faster boats stuck to the broader channels, hauling squealing kids on tubes and flashy wakeboarders doing tricks.
+Faster boats and jet skiiers stuck to the broader channels, where jet skiiers hopped the wakes of big boats, smaller boats hauled squealing kids on tubes and flashy wakeboarders wove in between them doing tricks.
 I was on a fast boat with a flashy wakeboarder, but doing neither of these things myself because, well, I’m terrible at it.
 Someday perhaps I’ll post a photo of me trying to barefoot water ski once, which basically consisted of me clinging with total panic to a boom off of the side of the boat.
 So yeah, anyway, it’s fun to watch, but I’ll be the one with the camera in the boat.

 And speaking of cameras, there is no shortage of wonder to capture out there on the Mississippi River.
 Besides the blooms of water lilies and plumes of wild rice and desolate swatches of uninhabited beach, blue herons dotted the shallows, eagles and flocks of pelicans soared overhead, and shy turtles on sunny logs slipped into the water by the hundreds as we cruised by.
 You’d think that one of the largest waterways in the world would have scared away all of that biodiversity with its barges and boats and cities.
 But we are blessed in these parts with one of the most serene and pristine patches of the Mississippi – a stretch that in many places looks like it hasn’t been disturbed in 1,000 years.
 For those looking to get closer to nature, it is a place of perfection.